 Post-Script: I told my husband I had written a short post about our hike.
 His immediate question was, “Did you write that we were too late to see the castles?”
 It’s been a year since our trip, but I think he is still traumatized by this failure in planning.

-To read more about our adventures in the Alsace, please see:
+To read more about our adventures in France, please see: